arteria/cmsplugin-contact-plus/README.md

 [cmsplugin_contact_plus](https://github.com/arteria/cmsplugin-contact-plus/) lets your build forms for your django CMS project with exactly the fields you want in the order you want with a minimal effort.

-Beside the regular input fields, here are "auto" fields, e.g. to submit the referral page or additional, hidden values.
+Beside the regular input fields, there are "auto" fields, for example to submit the referral page or additional, hidden values.
 The form will be submitted to a per form defined email address.
 This allows to cover a lot of use cases with a single and simple cmsplugin.